Closed real plane curves of hyperelliptic solutions of focusing gauged modified KdV equation of genus $g$: Introduction

 where $\phi$ is the tangential angle of the plane curve, which is known as the loop soliton.
 In this paper, we also call (\ref{4eq:MKdV1phi}) the focusing modified KdV (FMKdV) equation, although we referred to (\ref{4eq:MKdV1phi}) as the focusing modified pre-KdV equation in \cite{Ma24b}.
 They showed that (\ref{4eq:MKdV1phi}) can be regarded as a generalization of Euler's elastica \cite{KIW, KIW2, Ishimori, Ishimori2}.

-Independently, Goldstein and Petrich showed that the isometric deformation of a real curve on a plane is connected with the recursion relations of the focusing MKdV hierarchy \cite{GoldsteinPetrich1}.
-Following it, Previato and the author of this paper found that the Goldstein-Petrich scheme and the FMKdV equation \cite{GoldsteinPetrich1} play an essential role in the isometric flows of the plane curves and in the statistical mechanics of the elasticae \cite{P, Mat97, MP16}.
-The excited states of the elasticae are described by the solutions of (\ref{4eq:MKdV1phi}).
+Independently, Goldstein and Petrich showed that the isometric deformation of a real curve on a plane is connected with the recursion relations of the FMKdV hierarchy \cite{GoldsteinPetrich1}.
+After \cite{GoldsteinPetrich1}, the MKdV flow has been studied by several authors \cite{CKPP, Langer, LangerPerline, MP16, P}, which provides quite interesting geometrical properties.
+Following them, Previato and the author of this paper found that the Goldstein-Petrich scheme and the FMKdV equation \cite{GoldsteinPetrich1} play an essential role in the isometric flows of the plane curves and in the statistical mechanics of the elasticae \cite{P, Mat97, MP16}.
+The orbits in the equi-energy sets (of excited states) $\{Z \ |\ E[Z]=E_0\}$ of the elasticae rather than the ground state are described by the solutions of (\ref{4eq:MKdV1phi}) \cite{Mat97, MP16}.

-The paper \cite{M24a} showed that finding the hyperelliptic solutions of the focusing MKdV equation of genus three based on the previous results \cite{Ma24b} is critical to reproduce the shapes of supercoiled DNA in observed in laboratories.
+As in the study of Vologodskii and Cozzarelli \cite{VC}, the excited states of $E[Z]$ of elasticae play the crucial roles in the shapes of the supercoiled DNA due to the thermal effect.
+The paper \cite{M24a} showed that finding the hyperelliptic solutions of the FMKdV equation of genus three based on the previous results \cite{Ma24b} is critical to reproduce the shapes of the supercoiled DNA in observed in laboratories.
 It provides a fascinating relationship between modern mathematics and life sciences.
-Thus, it is crucial to find the real hyperelliptic solutions of the FMKdV equation.
+Thus, it is crucial to find the real hyperelliptic solutions of the FMKdV equation of the higher genus (see Figure \ref{fg:shape_vsDNA}).